reustle/shanereustle/post-ideas.md

 Random article ideas that pop into my head

+# Don't submit a resume and move on
+Job applications and resumes are for cogs in a machine.
+Talk to people and show them the value you'd bring to their (small) company

+# Everyone is a politician
+Why does everyone need to be a politician?
+I don't care, and I dont need to.

 # Oh its so expensive everywhere
 It can be cheap or expensive anywhere